Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image6]

-I imagined the same problem with theta1=0, so that i have to deal only with 2-D.
+I imagined the same problem with theta1=0, so that I have to deal only with 2-D. Therefore, as theta1 is URDF Z-axis rotation, the value of Z remains same in 2-D frame.
+But value of X in this frame is different and is calculated below as wcx11.
-I shift the origin to joint2 and represent WC in that frame (wcx1,wcz1).

 *wcx11 = sqrt(wcx^2 + wcy^2)* ....
 The X-component when arm is represented in X-Z plane

+Also, I shift the origin to joint2 and represent WC in that frame (wcx1,wcz1), as shown below.

 *wcx1 = wcx11 - a1*